Henry Anderson (American football)

-Henry Wyatt Anderson (born August 3, 1991) is an American former professional football player who was a nose tackle in the National Football League (NFL).
+Henry Wyatt Anderson (born August 3, 1991) is an American former professional football player who played nose tackle in the National Football League (NFL).
 He played college football for the Stanford Cardinal, and was selected by the Indianapolis Colts in the third round of the 2015 NFL draft.
 He also played in the NFL with the New York Jets, New England Patriots, and Carolina Panthers.

 Early life

 Anderson attended Woodward Academy in College Park, Georgia.
 He played football there under head coach Mark Miller, and he had 183 tackles and 20.5 sacks during his career.
 He totalled 81 tackles (14 for loss), 9.5 sacks, two fumble recoveries and six pass breakups in 2009, leading Woodward Region 4AAA runner-up finish.
 He was named first-team All-state in 2009 by the Atlanta Journal-Constitution, was a three-time South Fulton Neighbor All-South Metro and a two-time All-4AAA Region pick.
 He played in the 2010 Offense-Defense All-American Bowl.
 He was rated as a three-star recruit by Rivals.com and was ranked as the nation’s 27th-best defensive end prospect in his class by Rivals, 42nd according to Scout.com.
 He committed to Stanford University to play college football.

 Anderson also lettered in basketball and track & field.
 He won the state championship and broke the school record in the shot put with a throw of 17.44 meters (57–2).
 He also recorded a top-throw of 43.88 meters (143–9) in the discus and was a member of the 400m relay squad.